 COMBINED CYCLE PLANTS IN MEXICO

-Iberdrola consolidates its position as the largest private electricity producer in Mexico with the construction of four new combined cycle plants
+Iberdrola consolidates its position as the largest private electricity producer in Mexico with four new combined cycle plants

-Iberdrola, through its subsidiary in this country, is building four new combined cycle plants in Mexico that will have a total installed capacity of 3,434 MW.
+Iberdrola, through its subsidiary in the North American country, already has two combined cycle plants in Mexico that, along with the other two currently under construction, will have a total installed capacity of 3,434 MW.
 After the commissioning of these facilities — the last is scheduled for 2020 —, the company will have an installed capacity of more than 10,000 MW and will consolidate its position as the largest private electricity producer in the country.

 Nuevo León and Sinaloa

 Start of operations

 Since its arrival in Mexico almost 20 years ago, the Iberdrola group has been increasing its investments and activities continually until establishing itself as the largest private electricity producer in the country.
 Today, the company has a total of 6,577 megawatts (MW) already in operation(1) and it provides a service to more than 20 million Mexicans.

 Most of this installed capacity corresponds to the combined cycles, 5,568 MW(1), a figure that in the next two years will increase by 3,434 MW, when the four power stations that the group is currently building in the country through its subholding Iberdrola México will be commissioned.

 The El Carmen plant, located in the town of the same name in Nueva León, commenced operations at the end of September 2019.
 With an installed capacity of 866 MW, enough to supply one million Mexicans, it is the company's first in which the power is intended for sale to industrial customers in the Wholesale Electricity Market (MEM by its Spanish initials).
 The plant required an investment of approximately 450 million dollars and boasts the most modern gas turbines in the country.